 Agriculture, including related sectors, directly depends on the availability and quality of natural resources, and due to its activities, has direct reverse effects on the conservation status of natural resources.
 At the same time, this sector is a major polluter of soil and water with nitrates, pesticides and their breakdown products.
 Due to relatively unfavourable natural conditions in Slovenia, less intensive agriculture predominates.
-However, excessive inputs of nutrients and plant protection products (PPP) in flat areas with intensive agriculture endangers natural resources, particularly the quality of groundwater.
+However, excessive inputs of nutrients and plant protection products (PPP) in http://ec.europa.eu/public_opinion/flash/fl_328_en.pdf